Mandatory evacuations ordered after fast-moving fire erupts in Simi Valley

 “The continued real-time assistance provided as California grapples with fires across the state has been critical to our efforts to keep communities safe and reduce damages.
 We are thankful to our federal, state and local partners for their extraordinary, collaborative response in this challenging time.”

-The fire, which is being called The Easy Fire, was reported in the 200 block of W. Los Angeles Avenue located near the 118 Freeway and Madera Road around 6 a.m.
+The fire, which is being called the Easy Fire, sparked on the intersection of Madera Road and East Street located near the 118 Freeway and Madera Road around 6 a.m.
 It was initially reported at an estimated 15 acres.
-The fire was at 1,300 acres and was 0 percent contained by 10 a.m.
+The fire was at 1,300 acres and was 0 percent contained.
 The fire was spreading west toward the 23 Freeway, the Ventura County Fire Department said.

-Three strike teams with the Los Angeles Fire Department were sent to the area to assist Ventura County firefighters amid ongoing high wind conditions, Los Angeles Fire Department Chief Ralph M. Terrazas announced.
+Wind speeds sustained around 40 mph when the fire broke out and continued the same rate of speed as fire crews worked to knock down the blaze.

+The Ventura County Fire Department braced for the high wind event and had augmented resources, according to Ventura County Fire Chief Mark Lorenzen.

 Advertisement